 The biggest difference I find in sailing schooners versus other rigs is the big effect the mainsail has on steering.
 Because the mainsail is so far aft on a schooner, it pushes the stern around a lot, and how the main is sheeted in and reefed has a big effect on which way the boat will want to turn.
 The more wind, the more force the mainsail exerts on pushing the stern to leeward.
 Any time you want to change course, you need to think about the mainsail.
 If you want to bear off, often you will need to ease the main sheets to do so, and if you want to head up, it will be much easier to do so if the main is sheeted in more.

 How much an effect the mainsail has on bearing a particular schooner off does depend on the keel shape, relative rudder size and position, and relative size and position (how far aft) of the mainsail.
-Some schooners (perhaps all schooners if it is windy enough) will not bear off without easing the main sheets and/or reducing the size of the mainsail.
+Schooners may not bear off without easing the main sheets and/or reducing the size of the mainsail.
 Reducing the size of the mainsail quickly can be done with gaff sails by scandalizing (quickly easing the peak halyard a lot to spill the wind out of the sail).
 Letting go the halyard on a Bermudian main gives a similar effect if the sail falls down (or can be quickly hauled down) far enough.

-I recall a pleasant evening sail in a gaff schooner I owned when, approaching the shore on a beam reach, just downwind of the last of the moored boats in the marina I kept her in, I tried to bear off to gybe and the mainsheets jammed.
-I don't remember now why the sheets jammed, but there I was, heading straight for the shore, with no room to head up and tack because of the moored boats just upwind, and unable to bear off and gybe with the jammed mainsheets..
+I recall a pleasant evening sail in the gaff-schooner Rosemary Ruth, approaching the shore on a beam reach, just downwind of the last of the moored boats in the marina I kept her in, I tried to bear off to gybe and the mainsheets jammed.
+I don't remember now why the sheets jammed, but there I was, heading straight for the shore, with no room to head up and tack because of the moored boats just upwind, and unable to bear off and gybe with the jammed mainsheets!
 We quickly eased the mainsail peak halyard to scandalize the mainsail, which allowed the boat to bear off and gybe in time to avoid the shore.
 I thought about how silly it would have looked to run aground in ideal sailing conditions, beside a popular walking path, right outside my marina, Be certain you have a way of bearing off quickly if necessary.

 Similar to other mult-masted rigs, it is very important to keep the slots open between the sails.
 Going aft, the air flow needs to be directed such that it helps the next sail farther aft as much as possible.
 It is difficult to be specific on this, as schooner rigs vary so much, but, for example, using a gaff vang on the foresail to control the twist of the foresail so it doesn't sag off too much will help the mainsail get more drive.
 Look for an even flow of air across all the sails from top to bottom.
 Sewing (or glueing) tell-tales onto the sails helps a lot.